jrenaud90/TidalPy/README.md

 - Gael Cascioli (U. of Maryland, Baltimore County / NASA GSFC)
 - Nick Wagner (Brown U.)

+# License Information
+You are welcome to copy/fork TidalPy and make modifications assuming the following conditions are met:
+* Links are included that point back to this [page](https://github.com/jrenaud90/TidalPy).
+* Any software derived from TidalPy must remain open-source and non-commercial.

+This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+To view a copy of this license, visit [http://creativecommons.org/licenses/by-nc-sa/4.0/](http://creativecommons.org/licenses/by-nc-sa/4.0/) or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.

 <a href="https://github.com/jrenaud90/TidalPy">TidalPy</a> © 2022 by <a href="https://github.com/jrenaud90">Joe P. Renaud</a> is licensed under <a href="https://creativecommons.org/licenses/by/4.0/">CC BY 4.0</a><img src="https://mirrors.creativecommons.org/presskit/icons/cc.svg" alt="" style="max-width: 0.5em;max-height:0.5em;margin-left: .2em;"><img src="https://mirrors.creativecommons.org/presskit/icons/by.svg" alt="" style="max-width: 0.5em;max-height:0.5em;margin-left: .2em;">